blueiris13/Order-Management-System/README.md

 Front end code is written in React.js.<br>
 Back end code is written in Node.js.

-Note: React Bootstrap and Material UI have been used for front end styling.
+Styling: React Bootstrap and Material UI have been used for front end styling.
 Some additional styling has been done using CSS in javascript files.

 ### Project Pages